The Bosu Balance Trainer is a fabulous tool for working on your body-mind balance and a fun way to get your aerobic exercise.

 In the next video, we do a simple move, the Bosu Ball inventor, David Weck, calls 'compressions.'
 It is where you stand on top of the Bosu Ball and press one foot, then the other into the ball.
 My stepson, Alex does it first in the next video, using big rhythmic movements.
 I go next, starting with small movements, and gradually pick up the momentum with my arms and eventually bring my knees up higher and higher.

-When you get comfortable on the Bosu Ball with the compressions, try rotating around in a circle!
+When you are comfortable with the compressions on the Bosu Ball, try rotating around in a circle!
 I do it pretty good in the video, and then you can see that I get off kilter here and there, but am able to correct my balance so I didn’t fall off.
 I end with both feet jumping as I do the rotation.
 Jumping with both feet makes it a little easier to do the rotating.

 The rotating compressions are much harder than they look, which is why I didn’t do take after take trying to get it perfect!
 I wanted you to see that it isn’t easy and most likely I would never have gotten it perfect.
 At least not before I was exhausted!